YINI-lang/YINI-spec/YINI-Specification.md

-# YINI specification version 1.0.0 Beta 2
+# YINI specification version 1.0.0 Beta 2 + Updates

 > **Note:** This specification of the YINI format may introduce changes that are not backward-compatible (see section 18.
 Versioning).